jjindrich/jjazure-func-js/README.md

 # JJ Azure Function in Javascript
-This repo contains Azure Function created with Visual Studio Code.
+This repo contains Azure Function created with Visual Studio Code and hosting in Azure Functions on Linux.

 Using this VS Code [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)